kieranpotts/dotfiles/.github/ISSUE_TEMPLATE/FEATURE.md

 assignees: ''
 ---

 Use this issue to specify new or modified functionality, or to propose that existing operations or behaviors be deprecated, removed or superseded.

+The purpose of functional changes is to provide specific capabilities to end users.
+Changes may be made to external interfaces such as APIs, CLIs and GUIs, or be scoped to internal processes, algorithms and persistence.

-Please describe which users this feature will impact, and if there are alternative solutions you've considered.
+Please describe which users will be impacted by this change, and make a note of any alternative solutions considered.

-Software features can be classified into two types: functional and non-functional.
-Functional features provide specific capabilities to the user, such as a word processor's ability to auto-save changes.
-This category of work includes changes to external interfaces (APIs, CLIs, GUIs…) and to internal processes, algorithms and persistence that will alter what the system does.
-Non-functional features, also called quality attributes, are characteristics of the software that impact the user's experience of using it, such as performance, reliability and accessibility.